Overview for Setting up Foreign Owned Subsidiary in India

-When a foreign national or a foreign company invests 100% FDI in an Indian company through an automatic route, then it becomes wholly owned subsidiary company of that particular foreign company i.e. its complete share capital lies in the hand of the foreign corporate body and the later can either be a private limited company by guarantee or shares or an unlimited liability company.
+When a foreign national or a foreign company invests 100% FDI in an Indian company through an automatic route, then it becomes wholly owned subsidiary company of that particular foreign company i.e. its complete share capital lies in the hand of the foreign corporate body and the later can either be a private limited company or public limited company.

 The minimum requirement of setting up a wholly owned subsidiary is as following: